Gehry apartment in Hong Kong sets new Asia price peak

-HONG KONG A Hong Kong apartment designed by award-winning architect Frank Gehry has sold for HK$430 million, a record price for a flat in Asia, developer Swire Properties said on Thursday.
+HONG KONG A Hong Kong apartment designed by award-winning architect Frank Gehry has sold for HK$430 million (35 million pounds), a record price for a flat in Asia, developer Swire Properties said on Thursday.

 With trademark Gehry curving surfaces and billed as sculptural super-luxury, the apartment fetched $8,000 a square foot - the second-highest price per square foot in the world.